boothe0/CS386GodotProject/reports/Report-9.md

 Elizabeth:
 - Added a rough inventory-buy system that connects the user's bought items to their inventory to prepare for use.

 Asher:
 - Added testing framework and tests for player health manipulation.

+Camelia:
+- Designed sprite for ranged enemies

 ## 2. Retrospective

-1. Aprreciations: All the work the artists have done so far in making the game assets look unique and refined.
+1. Appreciations: All the work the artists have done so far in making the game assets look unique and refined.
 2. Successes: Our team work on the deliverable is good and the styling looks consistant.
 3. Failures: The code team does not have much collaboration going on.
 4. Barriers: We had a hard time meeting up due to various reasons.